 Child Safe of Central Missouri, INC is a non-profit, operating under the direction of a Board of Directors compromised of business and community leaders.
 Our mission is to respond to child abuse and help families heal.
-Child Safe serves 13 counties which include: Benton, Carroll, Chariton, Cooper, Henry, Hickory, Johnson, Lafayette, Linn, Moniteau, Morgan, Pettis and Saline.
+Child Safe serves 11 counties which include: Benton, Carroll, Chariton, Henry, Johnson, Lafayette, Linn, Moniteau, Morgan, Pettis and Saline.
 Last year we served 411 children who were victims of sexual abuse, severe physical abuse, exploitation, or witnessed domestic violence, homicide, or other crimes.

 Child Safe provides forensic interviews to children aged 3-18.
 The forensic interview is a developmentally sensitive and legally sound method of gathering factual information regarding allegations of abuse or exposure to violence.
 This interview is conducted by a trained, neutral professional utilizing research and practice-informed techniques.
 Through a series of non-leading questions, the interviewer gently assesses the child’s communication skills, so the interview is conducted at a level that is consistent with the child’s developmental abilities.

 The forensic interview is used to assess whether a crime has occurred.
 All interviews conducted are recorded in Child Safe’s interview room with only the child and interviewer in the room.
 At least one member from the multi-disciplinary team (MDT) observes the interview through closed-circuit television in the monitoring room on-site.
 MDT members include law enforcement investigators, prosecutor attorneys, Children Division Investigators, mental health professionals and medical professionals.